Group Therapy and Your Healing Cup of Tea

 Evidence-based Practice and Group Therapy

-Research supports that adult participation in group therapy promotes direct participation in skill building within a safe and inclusive community, as evidenced by manifestation of a safe space to practice coping with immediate distress and connecting with others who are struggling with similar symptoms and (or) life experiences.
+Research supports that adult participation in group therapy promotes direct participation in skill building within a safe and inclusive community.
 Group participation also informs the clinical treatment team of bio-psycho-social needs, which further supports the individualized treatment plan.
-DBT (Dialectical Behavioral Therapy) is a component of cognitive behavioral treatment that helps people feel more effective in meeting their life goals and aspirations, with the goal increasing skill acquisition within the 4 domains of: Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness.
-CBT (Cognitive Behavioral Therapy) is a scientifically tested form of psychotherapy that emphasizes solving problems and initiating behavioral changes.
-Group members learn skills in identifying unhelpful thoughts, restructuring cognitive distortions, with the goal of relating better to others, improving mood (emotional state) and reducing maladaptive behavioral response.
+Dialectical Behavioral Therapy helps people feel more effective in meeting their life goals and aspirations.
+Cognitive Behavioral Therapy emphasizes solving problems and initiating behavioral changes.
+Group members learn skills in identifying unhelpful thoughts and restructuring cognitive distortions.
+The overall goal is to relate better to others, improving mood (emotional state) and reducing maladaptive behavioral response.

 Text Us 424-302-2598